Home / Local / Relocation Information / Real Estate

 Ashland boasts many historic homes and a number of new homes built to reflect that style with numerous Craftsman features.
 Ashland has a distinct Urban Growth Boundary created to avoid sprawl.
 Everywhere you look there is the feeling of open space.
 The use of natural materials indoors and out has created a palette that displays the beauty of the Pacific Northwest.
 The housing market in Ashland has recovered strongly from the recession of 2008-2011, seeing home values rising once again.
 While the real estate industry was impacted, the quality of life and on-going appeal of living in Ashland lessened the impact in comparison to the rest of the region.
-The construction business in Ashland and all of southern Oregon was challenged by the recession but has shown recovery and improvement.
+The construction business in Ashland and all of southern Oregon was challenged by the recession but has shown significant strength and improvement.

-For more information on resource efficiency and conservation in Ashland, or to get started building your green home, please contact the City of Ashland’s Conservation Division at 541-488-5306 or visit www.ashland.or.us/conserve.
+For more information on resource efficiency and conservation in Ashland, or to get started building your green home, please contact the City of Ashland’s Conservation Division at 541-488-5306 or visit www.ashland.or.us/conserve

 In addition to the City of Ashland’s green building policies, there are also environmentally friendly companies that offer remodeling and commercial development.
 D.A.
 Boldt Construction is a certified green builder who offers both residential and commercial new construction and remodeling.
 Reichenshammer Building and Design is a Green Business Council Member through the Oregon Home Builders Association and Mike Neely, president of Ken Krumdieck Inc., is a Certified Green Professional in the industry.

-Residential New Construction
+Residential New Construction Programs

 For more information on residential energy conservation programs, call (541) 552-2063.